-Child support is often one of the most contentious issues involved in a Texas divorce case.
-Even couples that inherently agree on custody and visitation may disagree on such issues as child support arrangements.
-The state of Texas has strict guidelines for resolving these issues.
-These can be helpful, but also confusing.
-Keep the following child support regulations in mind as you proceed with your divorce:
+Child support is often one of the most contentious issues in a Texas divorce case.
+Even couples that amicably agree on custody and visitation may vehemently disagree on such issues as child support arrangements.

 1. Who Pays Child Support in Texas and How?

 In Texas, the custodial parent is officially referred to as the conservator.
-While your parenting plan may call for both parties to spend considerable time with your shared children, one person typically takes over a greater share of childcare duties.
+While your parenting plan may call for both parties to spend considerable time with your shared children, one person typically takes on a greater share of childcare duties.
 In such situations, the other parent is responsible for paying child support.

-As the Texas Attorney General points out, child support is not determined by the parent’s gender.
+As the Texas Attorney General has pointed out, child support is not determined by the parent’s gender.
 In Texas, ten percent of non-custodial parents are mothers.

 How Is the Amount of Child Support Payment Determined?

-Child support payment levels are typically based on two factors: the number of children and the non-custodial parent’s income after taxes.
+Child support payment levels are typically based on two factors: the number of children and the non-custodial parent’s monthly income after taxes.
 The state outlines these basic child support guidelines:

-- One child: 20 percent of the non-custodial parent’s net income
+- One child: 20 percent of the non-custodial parent’s monthly net income

 - Two children: 25 percent of the non-custodial parent’s monthly net income